About Dr. Matthew Jurcak

 I graduated from the Case School of Dental Medicine in Cleveland, OH in 2015 and then graduated from an Advanced Education in General Dentistry program highly focused on preventive dentistry in 2016 in Camp Pendleton, CA. I currently serve as a U.S. Navy Active Duty Dentist in Southern California.
 I developed Smile Anatomy completely separately from the U.S. Navy, and although military dentistry protocol is largely evidence-based and focused on prevention as well, it does not reflect the official view of the U.S. Navy

 I've spent the past 5 years continuously learning about preventive dentistry, organizing the information, and learning to present it in a clear and concise format in order to teach anyone who is willing to learn about their smile.
-I'm extremely proud of my work but know none of it would be possible without the Holy Spirit guiding my heart.
-I pray this website improves the health of people in more ways than I will ever know.
+I hope this website improves the health of people in more ways than I will ever know.

 Why I launched Smile Anatomy